MustafaYasin/pml/README.md

 # Practical Machine Learning

-In this Readme we describe how to train, run and deply our project of the course.
+In this Readme, we describe how to train, run and deploy our project for the PML course.
 The Project's goal was __Asssting visually impaired people in everyday scenarios through AI__.
-For this Goal we decided to use YOLOv5 which is optimized for edge devices, such as smartphones.
+For this Goal, we decided to use YOLOv5 which, is optimized for edge devices, such as smartphones.

 ## Data Collection and Training

-YOLOv5 already exists in a variety of 80 classes, but for our special case we came to the conclusion, that we only need following 17 classes: _'Waste container', 'Street light', 'Tree', 'Bench', 'Fire hydrant', 'Traffic light', 'Traffic sign', 'Stop sign', 'Chair', 'Bycicle', 'Table', 'Ladder', 'Parking meter','Flowerpot', 'Car', 'Bus', 'Motorcycle'_ due to the fact that this are objects which might appear in a blind's person daily walk, and the object dont move itself.
+YOLOv5 already exists in a variety of 80 classes, but for our special case we conculded, that we only need the following 17 classes:
+_'Waste container', 'Street light', 'Tree', 'Bench', 'Fire hydrant', 'Traffic light', 'Traffic sign', 'Stop sign', 'Chair', 'Bycicle', 'Table', 'Ladder', 'Parking meter','Flowerpot', 'Car', 'Bus', 'Motorcycle'_.
+Since these are objects which might appear in a blind's person daily walk, and also the ones that dont move.

 ### Data Collection